 The above costs from the point of view of the public exchequer might seem excessive to commit to the health sector.
-But this is only 3.2% of GNP or Rs.388 per capita annually, including capital costs.
-The public exchequer's share, that is from tax revenues, would be about three-fifths the cost or less than Rs.250 billion.
+But this is only 2.6% of GDP or Rs.518 per capita annually, including capital costs.
+The public exchequer's share, that is from tax revenues, would be about Rs.350 billion or two-thirds of the cost.
 This is well within the current resources of the governments and local governments put together.
 The remaining would come from the other sources discussed earlier, mostly from employers and employees in the organised sector, and other innovative mechanisms of financing.
 As things progress the share of the state should stabilise at 50% and the balance half coming from other sources.
 Given below is a rough projection of the share of burden by different sources: